fbpx

 • Balancing Both Types for Optimal Results

 As I delve deeper into the Science of Motivation, one of the most compelling discussions I’ve encountered is the difference between intrinsic and extrinsic motivation.
-Understanding these two types of motivation has not only enhanced my personal growth but also shaped how I approach various challenges in life.

 Defining Intrinsic and Extrinsic Motivation